jabirali/vim-tmux-yank/README.md

 This is a simple plugin for synchronizing the clipboards of `vim`/`nvim`, `tmux`, and a variety of operating systems, even over remote connections.
-It does so via a little known terminal escape code known as OSC 52.
+It does so via a terminal escape called OSC 52.

 There are other ways to accomplish similar things; you can e.g. use `xclip`, `wl-copy`, `clip.exe`, `pbcopy`.
 However, this requires different utilities on